aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 -----------------------

-Aiven for Elasticsearch major versions will reach EOL on the same date as the upstream open source project's EOL .
+Aiven for Elasticsearch major versions will reach EOL on the same date as the upstream open source project's EOL.  `Aiven for OpenSearch® <https://docs.aiven.io/docs/products/opensearch.html>`_ is Aiven's service offering for Elasticsearch.

 .. container:: intercom-interblocks-table-container